|

 The Sa vz.58

-is a gas operated, selective fire weapon, chambered for the soviet
+is a gas-operated, selective fire weapon.
+It is chambered for the Soviet

-the AK.
+uncomfortable fire mode selector.
 Also the vz.58 is lighter.
-It's accuracy is adequate for
+Its accuracy is adequate for

 The trigger